fieldtrip/website/reference/ft_volumesegment.md

                 because it doesn't require to create the tissue probabilty maps before creating the mask.

- It is not possible to request tissue-probability map (tpm)  in combination with binary masks (brain, scalp or skull) or skull-stripped anatomy.
+ It is not possible to request tissue-probability maps (tpm) in combination with binary masks (brain, scalp or skull) or with a skull-stripped anatomy.
 The output will return only the probabilistic maps in segmented.gray, white and csf.
-However, when a segmentation with the probabilistic gray, white and csf representations is available, it is possible to use it as input for brain or skull binary mask.
+However, when a segmentation with the probabilistic gray, white and csf representations is available, it is possible to use it as input to create the brain or skull binary mask.
+For example: cfg           = [];
- For example:
-   cfg           = [];
    cfg.output    = {'tpm'};
    segment_tpm   = ft_volumesegment(cfg, mri);